 The Darkness represents a whole new approach to sit&switch single racing canoes.
-It is developed, designed and manufactured in Great Britain from carbon fibre, making it very strong, light and incredibly good looking.
+It is developed, designed and manufactured in Great Britain from carbon fibre, making it very strong, stiff, light and incredibly good looking.
 The slim hull design delivers exceptional speed and a zero rocker along the keel line enables outstanding directional stability in a straight line.

 The Darkness offers kayakers a transition boat to the dark side which does not compromise on speed.
 It can be paddled equally as well with kayak blades without the complications of a rudder or enclosed cockpit.

 For canoeist who have paddled touring or wilderness vessels, here is an opportunity to stay with a single blade but move to a faster boat.

 Dragon boat paddlers can take their skills to The Darkness enabling solo training and an added dimension to their sport.

 Quadrathon athletes, here is a training and racing boat which doesn't require the mastery of a racing K1.
 Triathletes, cyclists, runners, yachtsmen, skiers, swimmers and anyone who wants to maintain upper body strength, this is your route to the unique sensation of being at one with the water.